 Chicago: the USA’s third most populous city, filled with stunning architecture, birthplace of the deep-pan pizza and home to Anish Kapoor’s iconic Cloud Gate sculpture (more affectionately referred to as “the bean”).
-After enviously seeing my dad’s photographs of Chicago (accumulated over the past eight years of business trips), having a friend emigrate there and making friends with another Chi-town resident whilst on my year abroad, it was amazing to finally get there!
+After enviously seeing my dad’s photographs of Chicago (accumulated on business trips over the past eight years), having a friend emigrate there and making friends with another Chi-town resident whilst on my year abroad, it was amazing to finally get there!
 Having agreed on three full days in Chicago, based on recommendations from friends and the basis that the city centre is considered to be relatively compact, we set upon figuring out the logistics of seeing everything we possibly could in the time we had.

-Only those who have seen “the bean” (official name: Cloud Gate) can truly appreciate it; those who haven’t simply wonder what on earth everyone is getting so excited about, when to them it’s just a giant silver jelly bean.
+I think it’s fair to say that only those who have seen “the bean” (official name: Cloud Gate) can truly appreciate it; those who haven’t simply wonder what on earth everyone is getting so excited about, when to them it’s just a giant silver jelly bean.
 The skyline is reflected in the metallic contours of the sculpture; it’s best viewed on a clear, sunny day.
-It’s located in Millennium Park, in the north west corner just off North Michigan Avenue.
+It’s located in the north-west corner of Millennium Park, just off North Michigan Avenue.
 As a visitor, it’s also handy to know that there’s wifi available there too.
 We went back several times while we were there and I’ve ended up with a ridiculous number of photos of it . . .

 Explore Millennium Park